-In any case, African slaves – of people descended from them – were by now an important part of the colonial society of the country.
-The region was acquiring the social and racial mix which would characterise it through much of its history – a small, mostly white ruling class at the top, a large, mostly African labouring class at the bottom, and a small mixed-race class in between.
+In any case, African slaves – or people descended from them – were by now an important part of the colonial society of the country.
+The region was acquiring the social and racial mix which would characterize it through much of its history – a small, mostly white ruling class at the top, a large, mostly African laboring class at the bottom, and a small mixed-race class in between.

 Black slaves were first brought to Virginia in 1619, and later to the other southern colonies of British North America, but numbers remained small for decades.
-Most labouring work was done by “indentured” labour – poor white workers contracted to serve a master for a number of years.
+Most laboring work was done by “indentured” labor – poor white workers contracted to serve a master for a number of years.